 01. Be Creative With Subject Lines

+Emails with subject lines containing 30 or fewer characters have the best open rates.
 Emails with personalized subject lines are 20% more likely to get opened.

 On an average, people receive 100 emails every day.
 It means it is a monstrous task for you to make them land up on your email message through the subject line.
 Yes, subject line is your first check-point that will decide whether or not your subscribers would like to proceed.
 Your subject line should give a reason to your prospects to click-through.
-Here is a rundown on the best practices to create compelling subject lines:

 - Define your goals.